Skip to main content Accessibility information

 You participate in tutorials and seminars through our learning app, and share problems and ideas with your fellow students.
 We aim to bring university to you, wherever you are in the world.

-Our interactive virtual learning environment works perfectly on your mobile device, and enables you to access high-quality course materials, including professionally produced video lectures.
+Our interactive virtual learning environment works perfectly on your mobile device and enables you to access high-quality course materials, including professionally produced video lectures.

-For many of our distance learning programmes, there is no need to come to our campus in Plymouth in person; all learning can be completed remotely with full support from your tutor every step of the way.
+For many of our distance learning programmes, there is no need to come to our campus in person; all learning can be completed remotely with full support from your tutor every step of the way.

 Why choose Marjon?